sjaakp/yii2-fuzzydate/README.md

 Often, when working with dates, data are incomplete.
 For instance, one might know that a person is born in 1980, or in April, 1980, but not on which day exactly.

 I call these dates *fuzzy dates*.
-Here are a few classes to work with them in the Yii 2.0 PHP framework.
+Here are a few classes to work with them in the Yii 2.x PHP framework.

 ## Fuzzy date representation ##

 ### In the database ###

 In the database each fuzzy date is represented by **two** 'normal' dates.
-The field names of the two dates is derived from the attribute name of the fuzzy date, by appending `'1'` and `'2'` respectively.
+The field names of the two dates are derived from the attribute name of the fuzzy date, by appending `'1'` and `'2'` respectively.

 So, if the attribute name of the fuzzy date is `'born'`, the fields representing is in the database would be `'born1'` and `'born2'`.